titu1994/Tiger-Game/README.md

 To run the code, open a terminal / command line prompt at this location in the repository and use `python tigergame.py`.
 To run with arguments use `python tigergame.py -v -load -t 1e5 -a 0.85 ...`

+Note : The act() method in the agent has the observation, score and a mode parameter called `learn`.

+This `learn` parameter is to decide between training and testing time execution of the agent.
+If true, it means the agent must be trained, else it must only act without training the model further.

 Parameters
 --------------------------------------